hapax/hapax.github.io/assets/emcc.md

 	description, so mass $m_0$ and momentum $m_0v$ are conserved.
 	Explain why it is reasonable to assume $2$-momentum is always conserved.
 	</span>

-Conservation of $2$-momentum means the first component (relativistic mass) and second component (relativistic momentum) are both conserved.

 ---